New York City parents scramble to deal with new school closures as COVID-19 resurges

 “We support the governor’s and mayor’s efforts to stem the spread of COVID-19 by using a data-driven, geographically-based approach,” said Matt Nosanchuk, the president of the New York Jewish Agenda, in a statement released on Thursday.

-Reporting by Maria Caspani and Jonathan Allen in New York, Additional reporting by Brendan McDermid, Editing by Rosalba O’Brien
+Reporting by Maria Caspani and Jonathan Allen in New York, Additional reporting by Brendan McDermid and Jonathan Stempel, Editing by Rosalba O’Brien

 Our Standards: The Thomson Reuters Trust Principles.